vsivsi/meteor-job-collection/README.md

 ### `jobReady(ids, options)`
 #### Readies a waiting job in the job collection.
 Jobs with dependencies will not be readied unless the force option is used.

-* `ids` -- an Id or array of Ids to make ready on server
+* `ids` -- an Id or array of Ids to make ready on server.
+May be an empty Array, in which case all waiting jobs that are ready to run (given the options below) will be set to `'ready'`.

     `ids: Match.OneOf(Match.Where(validId), [ Match.Where(validId) ])`

 * `options` -- Supports the following options:
+    * `time` -- A `Date` object.
+If the job was set to run before the specified time, it will be set to `'ready'` now.
+Default: the current time
     * `force` -- If true, all dependencies will be removed.
 Default: `false`

     `Match.Optional({
+        time: Match.Optional(Date),
         force: Match.Optional(Boolean)
     })`